 One of the most unique features of the rodeo is the Reno Rodeo Cattle Drive.
 For five days, riders move 300 head of cattle through the high desert, from Doyle, California to Reno.
 It culminates when they reach Reno at high noon on Thursday, June 15.
 The sight of hundreds of cattle moving through the streets of Reno is a thrill for all ages.

 The Reno Rodeo is famous for its delicious food and Western vendors.
-A must-have while you are there are the “Kick Ass Fries” at BJ’s BBQ.
+A must-have while you are there are the “Kick Ass Fries” at BJ’s BBQ or grab a classic funnel cake.
 Grab some of those and a cold drink, then walk around and check out all of the local and out-of-town vendors.
 At the Double R Marketplace, you can find everything from Western clothing and home décor, to saddles and other riding gear.

 Just because the rodeo competition has ended, doesn’t mean that the party needs to stop.
 For those 21 and over, put on your dancing boots and head to either the Jack Daniels or Coors Double R Bar tents, open until 1 a.m.
 For those who love newer country music, the Jack Daniels tent is right up your alley.
 If you prefer a more ‘old-school’ country sound, then the Double R Bar will have you swinging the night away.